Can’t Get a Loan? 5 Financing Alternatives for Small Business

 How It Works

-EasyKnock lets you sell your home and convert your equity without moving.
-All you have to do is sign a sale and leaseback agreement with EasyKnock, which gives you the right to stay in place as a tenant.
+A sale-leaseback allows you to sell your home and convert your equity without moving.
+All you have to do is sign an agreement, which gives you the right to stay in place as a tenant.
 You keep paying rent until you’re ready to buy your home back or move.

 Financing Alternatives for Small Business: Key Takeaways